buttplugio/buttplug/README.md

 **Warning:** Here lies monsters.
 Or at least, stupidity.
 Everything I am about to say may end up fabulously wrong, in which case, enjoy the comedy of errors that is this repo.

+This section is a discussion of the idea behind the new (Sept 2019) Rust implementation of Buttplug.

 Understanding the following discussion is probably only possible if you check out the [Buttplug Protocol